vanHeemstraSystems/prismic-headstart/README.md

 But we wanted to find a way to take Slices to the next level and to allow developers to adopt a totally component-based approach to how they build websites and create pages.
 And that’s why we’ve partnered with Netlify and Nuxt to bring ***Slice Machine*** to life.

+# 100 - Introduction

+**Slice Machine — Build website sections and combine them into pages***

+In it’s most basic form, **Slice Machine** is an open-source CLI and a component library.
+And just that should be enough to pique your interest.

+There are two parts to building pages with components.

+1. The first part is about building and deploying page sections (components).
+2. The second part is about building pages using these components.